-Perform a manual research, starting to type the first letters of your keywords.
+Perform manual research, starting to type the first letters of your keywords.
 Instagram will suggest both the most popular hashtags starting from this syllable/letter/word and the exact amount of public posts with this hashtag.
 It will give you an idea of what hashtags are trendy.

 Go and extra mile and analyze the performance of your hashtags to exclude the worst and find some better ones.
-Instagram itself will not allow this, but numerous 3rd party tools will, like Iconosquare, see below.
+Instagram itself will not allow this, but numerous 3rd party analytics tools will, like Iconosquare, see below.

 Check out my Iconosquare account report.
 The criteria may be different – number of likes, comments, total Instagram engagement etc. Besides, you select the period and type of Instagram content (video, photo, carousel).

 When the office hours are over, I turn into a pumpkin aerial gymnast, so the set of best performing hashtags of mine is a bit specific.
 But it gives you an idea of how the report looks =)